Burst-Computing/burst-doc/fig6.md

 For this experiment, we need to create a k8s cluster in AWS EKS.
 The k8s cluster will be composed by 1 t4i.xlarge EC2 (4 vCPUs and
 16 GB RAM) for the controller, and 20 c7i.12xlarge EC2 (48 vCPUs and 96 GB RAM) for the invokers.

-If you want to skip running the large-scale burst in EKS, just jump to [render figure section](#rendering-the-figure).
+If you want to skip running the large-scale burst in EKS, just jump to [render figure section](#rendering-the-figure) and plot the already generated results.

 ## Launching bursts over AWS EKS
 0. Ensure that you're using Python 3.9.